Listings for Nov. 27–Dec. 3, 2023; Black Friday streaming deals, "The Daily Show" has a new Canadian home, and more.

 (Some rough details about most of these series and others are in this 2019 WarnerMedia press release.)

-How about HBO Max / Warner Max original films?
+How about HBO Max / Warner Max original films and specials?

 In addition to the main HBO service's lineup of theatrical and original films, HBO Max will also carry a range of service-exclusive films.
-Some of these are Warner Bros. films that are being moved to a streaming-only release such as Superintelligence, while others are being acquired or developed for the service under the Warner Max film label.
+Some of these are Warner Bros. films that are being moved to a streaming-only release such as Superintelligence, while others are being acquired or developed for the service, initially falling under the Warner Max film label.

-In a June 2020 feature story in The Globe and Mail about the availability of streaming service programming in Canada, a Bell Media executive is quoted as saying that their "licensing agreement does not include HBO Max original feature films" at this time, but that negotiations are ongoing.
-Bell later confirmed (in an update to that article, and subsequent posts or schedule releases) that Crave will carry at least the following HBO Max original films:
+In a June 2020 feature story in The Globe and Mail about the availability of streaming service programming in Canada, a Bell Media executive is quoted as saying that at that point, their "licensing agreement [did] not include HBO Max original feature films", but that negotiations were ongoing.

 - An American Pickle (Warner Max-acquired comedy film starring Seth Rogan) – released August 6, 2020